brucefan1983/NEP_CPU/README.md

   pair_coeff * * nep 2 NEP_PdCuNiP.txt NULL NULL Pd
   pair_ceoff 1*2 3 lj/cut 1.0 1.0
   ```
+  The `pair_style` should be set `hybrid/overly` or other hybrid methods in LAMMPS.
+The hybrid potentials should be set after hybrid method.
+Then, in command `pair_coeff` we need set potential name again to identify which potential is setting for and the number of the potential if more than one.
+  Here, we set two NEP potentials.
+The first one just computes the NEP potential between atom type `1` `Cu` and `2` `Ni`, and of themselves.
+The second computes NEP potential of atom type `3` `Pd` itself.

 * If you want to calculate the heat current correctly, use the following command to get the 9-component per-atom virial:
   ```shell